deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Ben laughed rigidly, then steeled himself, downed the last of his beer, and shuffled round the table.
 There was an awkward moment of hesitation, and then they just went for it.

 Sean had never kissed a dude before but had been idly curious about it for a while.
-Actually doing it turned out to be…just a kiss.
+Actually doing it turned out to be...just a kiss.
 There was a little bit of scratchy stubble involved, but lips were lips.
 No tongue involved, no big deal in the end.
 One to scratch off his list of life experiences.

 Charlotte had clearly enjoyed it, and fanned herself with her hand.
 "Whew!"

 Ava nodded, having gone decidedly red around the nose and cheeks herself, then shot a nervous glance at Charlotte.
-"So, uh…"
+"So, uh..."

 "Our turn!"
 Charlotte seemed happy about it at least.